McGarity99/Reversi-Game/README.md

 random-select AI with which a single user may play as opposed to the original design of player-vs-player.

 This project is not meant to be redistributed and is intended only as a demonstration of my skills with Java programming as well as desktop application development via JavaFX.
+Users are expected to already be familiar with basic rules regarding Reversi and/or Othello.